 Fire, explosions, shattered glass, and sharp pieces of metal can cause severe burns and lacerations to truck accident victims.
 Deep cuts and severe burns can be challenging to treat and may require a series of surgeries.

 Commercial vehicle crashes contribute to many Ohio highway fatalities.
-When a loved one dies in a truck crash, the family of the deceased individual can pursue wrongful death compensation.
-This can help the surviving family members begin to recover from the devastating loss of their loved one.
+When a loved one dies in a truck crash, the deceased individual’s family can pursue wrongful death compensation.
+This can help the surviving family members recover from the devastating loss of their loved one.

 Truck Accident Causes

 According to the Ohio State Patrol, there are nearly 20,000 accidents involving commercial vehicles each year in our state alone.
 Of those truck accidents, approximately 140 resulted in at least one fatality.
 Several factors contribute to truck accidents, such as:

 - Driver inexperience

 - Improper load distribution

 - Equipment or vehicle defects

 Recoverable Damages in a Columbus Truck Accident Case

 Truck accident injuries can take a physical, emotional, and physical toll.
 But if a negligent party caused your injuries, you have the right to pursue compensation for your losses.
 Recoverable damages depend on the specifics of your case but may include the following: